Lilypads/AI-Line-Follower/ros_packages/Readme.md

 ## How to use the packages

-1. Copy the package folder to src folder of a catkin workspace:
+1. Copy the package to src directory of a catkin workspace:

 *Note: Do not copy both packages to the same workspace as it will cause error when building the package.